sst/guide/_chapters/api-gateway-domains-across-services.md

 Let's go over some of the details of this service.

 1. The Lambda functions in our service need to know which DynamoDB table to connect to.
-To do this we create an environment variable called `tableName` with the value `'Fn::ImportValue': ${self:custom.stage}-NotesTable`.
-This is the first time we are using the import portion of our cross-stack reference.
-Back in the chapter where we [created the DynamoDB service]({% link _chapters/dynamodb-as-a-serverless-service.md %}), we exported `${self:custom.stage}-NotesTable`.
-The value for this cross-stack reference is the name of the table.
-And we are importing it here using the `Fn::ImportValue` CloudFormation method.
-So in our Lambda function, `process.env.tableName` should be the generated name of our notes table.
+To do this we are importing the table name we use from the `serverless.yml` of that service.
+We do this using `${file(../database/serverless.yml):custom.tableName}`.
+This is basically telling Serverless Framework to look for the `serverless.yml` file in the `services/database/` directory.
+And in that file look for the custom variable called `tableName`.
+We set this value as an environment variable so that we can use `process.env.tableName` in our Lambda function to find the generated name of our notes table.

 2. Next, we need to give our Lambda function permission to talk to this table by adding an IAM policy.
 The IAM policy needs the [ARN]({% link _chapters/what-is-an-arn.md %}) of the table.
-We had exported this value in our [DynamoDB service]({% link _chapters/dynamodb-as-a-serverless-service.md %}) as well.
-And just as above, we can refer to it by `'Fn::ImportValue': ${self:custom.stage}-NotesTableArn`.
+This is the first time we are using the import portion of our cross-stack reference.
+Back in the chapter where we [created the DynamoDB service]({% link _chapters/dynamodb-as-a-serverless-service.md %}), we exported `${self:custom.stage}-NotesTableArn`.
+And we can refer to it by `'Fn::ImportValue': ${self:custom.stage}-NotesTableArn`.

 3. We are going to export a couple values in this service to be able to share this API Gateway resource in our _users_ service.